danmons/isoify/README.md

 * Download an ISO image to your DOS machine, from either a NAS or the Internet over HTTP
 * Mount that ISO image up as a virtual CDROM, without the need for real hardware

 The floppy drive image is built in Linux.
-It might work in Windows10+WSL2, I don't know.
-I'll try that one day.
+It'll also work in Windows 10 2004 with WSL2 running a Linux install that way.

 Once created, the image can be mounted in VirtualBox, Loaded onto a Gotek/Flashfloppy style device, or raw-written to a real 3.5" 1.44MB Double Sided HD floppy disk.